TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Experiments

-Essentially, the power of a dependence measure quantifies the contrast, i.e., difference, between dependence $X$ and independence $I$ at noise level $\sigma$ with $\gamma\%$ confidence.
-It is a relative statistical measure and depends on the strength of the dependency.
-Therefore, dependence strengths that are close to independence are likely to be more sensitive to analysis than stronger dependencies.
+Essentially, the power of a dependence measure quantifies the contrast, i.e., the difference between dependence $X$ and independence $I$ at noise level $\sigma$ with $\gamma\%$ confidence.
+It is a relative statistical measure and depends on the strength of the dependence.
+Therefore, dependence strengths that are close to independence are likely to be more sensitive to noise than stronger dependences.

-For our experiments, we set $\gamma = 95\%$, repeated the experiment $500$ times, while shuffling the data samples at each iteration, computed the scores $\langle \Lambda(Y; X) \rangle_\sigma$ and $\langle \Lambda(Y; I) \rangle_0^\gamma$ for every dependence measure at noise level $\sigma$, and recorded the average and standard deviation of the respective dependence measures.
-The results of statistical power analysis, the average score of the dependence measures and independence as well as the contrast are summarized in Figure~\ref{fig:statistical_power_analysis}.
+For our experiments, we set $\gamma = 95\%$ and repeated the experiment $500$ times.
+At each iteration, we shuffled the data samples, computed the scores $\langle \Lambda(Y; X) \rangle_\sigma$ and $\langle \Lambda(Y; I) \rangle_0^\gamma$ for every dependence measure at noise level $\sigma$, and recorded the average and standard deviation of the respective dependence measures.
+The results of the statistical power analysis, the average score of the dependence measures and independence as well as the contrast are summarized in Figure~\ref{fig:statistical_power_analysis}.

 With the exception of MAC, the statistical power of all dependence measures tends to be constant or to decrease with increasing noise level.
-It is remarkable that MCDE is the only dependence measure that has a high statistical power, offers a high contrast and assesses a strong dependency.
+It is remarkable that MCDE is the only dependence measure that has a high statistical power, offers a high contrast and assesses a strong dependence.
 In particular, the contrast of MCDE provides excellent statistics, even at noise levels much higher than TCMI.
-Although MAC and CMI also have high statistical power, their contrasts or dependence scores are low.
-While a low contrast raises difficulties in identifying feature subsets and is a serious problem, a low dependence score is not a problem as long as all other subsets assess dependencies of the same or smaller strength.
-Thus, in our analysis, UDS completely fails to detect dependencies in line with observations \cite{FoucheBoehm:2019} and TCMI shows some peculiar features: In general, TCMI is dependent on the number of samples (Eq.~\ref{eq:adjusted_fraction_of_cumulative_mutual_information}) and its contrast generally increases with more data samples.
-However, TCMI is more sensitive and, therefore, less robust as compared to the other dependence measures.
-An in-depth analysis shows: the sensitivity is merely due to the moderate strength of the dependency as the statistical power is much more robust for stronger dependencies in other data sets we tested.
+Although MAC and CMI also have high statistical power, their contrasts and dependence scores are low.

+While a low contrast introduces difficulties in identifying subsets of related variables to an output, a low dependence score needs to be viewed in terms of the dependence score of all other possible subsets of features: If the subset has the highest score, it is still the subset that is most strongly related to an output given a dependence measure.